FahadMehmood056/Venuze-App/README.md

 **Logout.** No logout endpoint was provided, and the design has no logout control.
 Clearing the stored session locally is supported by `AuthLocalDataSource.clearSession()`.

-**Home, Explore and Profile tabs.** No designs or endpoints were provided, so these tabs are present in the navigation bar but empty.